eclipse-sumo/sumo/docs/web/docs/Netedit/editModesNetwork.md

 ## Crossings

 Add [pedestrian crossings](../Networks/PlainXML.md#pedestrian_crossings) for use with [pedestrian simulation](../Simulation/Pedestrians.md).
 Crossings are define relative a junction and edges at this junction.
-Their width can be customized and they can either be configured as priotized (zebra stripes) or unprioritzed (vehicles have right of way).
+Their width can be customized and they can either be configured as prioritized (zebra stripes) or unprioritized (vehicles have right of way).
 Crossings are added using the following steps:

 1.  activate crossing mode (R)
 2.  select a junction